ubccr/xdmod-ondemand/docs/upgrade.md

     JOIN modw_ondemand.app a ON a.app_path = p3.new_app_path
     SET p1.app_id = a.id
     ```
-1. Reaggregate the page loads, replacing `YYYY-MM-DD HH:MM:SS` with the
+1. Reaggregate the page impressions, replacing `YYYY-MM-DD HH:MM:SS` with the
    timestamp when you started:
     ```sh
     xdmod-ondemand-ingestor -a -m '[timestamp]'